GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README_Spanner_to_SourceDb.md

 * **dlqMaxRetryCount** : The max number of times temporary errors can be retried through DLQ.
 Defaults to 500.
 * **runMode** : This is the run mode type, whether regular or with retryDLQ.Default is regular. retryDLQ is used to retry the severe DLQ records only.
 * **dlqRetryMinutes** : The number of minutes between dead letter queue retries.
 Defaults to 10.
+* **sourceType** : The type of source database to reverse replicate to.
+Defaults to mysql.

 ## Getting Started